marefr/enablebankinggo/README.md

 The following Go packages are included:
 - enablebankinggo: Provides a library for the Enable Banking API, that supports  authorizing and retrieving account data and transactions.
-- enablebankingcp: Provides a library for the Enable Banking Control Panel API, that supports authorizing and managing API applications programmatically.
+- enablebankinggo/controlpanel: Provides a library for the Enable Banking Control Panel API, that supports authorizing and managing API applications programmatically.

 Note: Operations related to payment initiation service (PIS) and payments are not supported.